 Gamification is essentially introducing game mechanics into non-game environments.
 This doesn’t necessarily mean creating an actual game (although it can); it is more about using the psychology behind gaming to make an activity more engaging.
 Gaming elements, such as point scoring or badge earning, are applied to moments within the consumer experience to make them more interesting and enjoyable.

-At this point, it’s important to recognize the distinction between promotional competitions and genuine gamification.
+At this point, it’s important to recognise the distinction between promotional competitions and genuine gamification.
 Promotional competitions or giveaways involve a single transaction in which consumers complete an activity in return for (the chance of) a single reward.
 It is a short-term value exchange designed to achieve a single business objective.

-Gamification uses the dopamine hit that is received when we overcome a challenge to reinforce long-term behavior change and keep consumers coming back for more.
 Gamification techniques often prove successful because they tap into an individual’s social and emotional values rather than simply financial or material gain.
 The constant positive feedback encourages consumers to try harder, engage for longer, and forms a deeper emotional connection between the consumer and brand.

 Why banks should embrace gamification